Year 4/ Year 5 Class

 English

-In English this term we will be exploring a wide range of writing styles linked to the books ’Where the Forest Meets the Sea’, ’Jungle Explorer’ and ’Blue John’.
+In English this term we will be working on persuasive writing based around the book ’The Paperbag Prince’ written by Colin Thompson.
+Later in the term we will work on information writing based on the book ’Radiant Child’ by Javaka Steptoe.
 Our main focus in English will continue to be on sentence structure where we will ensure we punctuate sentences correctly and we are confident at using a wide range of sentence types.
-In guided reading we will use the book ’Street Child’ and alongside this we will explore a wide range of non-fiction texts linked to our topics.

 Maths

 In maths we will continue working on fractions and decimals.
 After this we will cover statistics, time, shape, position and direction.
-In June, the Year 4s will be taking the government times table checker test which requires them to know all of the times tables facts.
+In June the Year 4s will be taking the government times table checker test which requires them to know all of the times tables facts.
 This involves answering 25 random questions based on all of the times tables facts.
 They have 6 seconds per question with the target of getting all 25 questions correct.
 Therefore it is vital that your child learns and knows the times tables facts as soon as possible.
 As a result we have been and will continue to work very hard on the times tables facts through teaching and using the home school apps (Times Tables Rock Stars and Maths Shed) with the aim of improving speed and accuracy.
 The more your child practises their times tables at home the easier they will find the maths in class!
-Plus research shows that children that know the times tables facts by Year 4 are more likely to pass G.C.S.E maths.

 Topic